New binary black hole mergers in the LIGO--Virgo O3a data: Comparison to previously reported catalogues

 Vetoes are automated checks that improve sensitivity by rejecting noise transients (glitches) through a series of signal consistency tests.
 However, a template bank's incompleteness in the physical parameter space, along with noise limitations, may cause astrophysical signals to be vetoed.
 While it is important to respect the determination of the veto procedure in order to uphold the integrity of the reported IFARs, we also know a priori that incompleteness arises (in all existing end-to-end matched-filter pipelines \cite{lvc_o3a_deep_gwtc2_1_update_2021, nitz_o3a_3ogc_catalog_2021}) from the use of waveform approximants that force in-plane spin components to be zero and neglect multipole modes beyond the fundamental harmonic \cite{IMRPhenomD_approximant_Khan2016}.
 Three of the events that LVC reported as astrophysical were vetoed by our pipeline, the most notable of which is GW190521.
 This event and GW190403\_051519 were vetoed because of trigger checks called split tests, where we require that the accumulation of SNR in the matched-filter with the data is consistent with the accumulation of SNR in the template's self-overlap (i.e., the expected SNR in noiseless data).
 GW190924\_021846 was vetoed due to an excess sine Gaussian power test in the \SI{60}{\hertz} band.

 \paragraph{\textbf{Marginally recovered candidates}}

 There were also three confident detections by the LVC which are neither vetoed nor significant in our pipeline: GW190701\_203306, GW190917\_114630, and GW190426\_190642.
-The LVC analysis gave GW190701\_203306 an IFAR of 1.8 years compared to our value of only 0.08 years, which is similar to the 3-OGC result of 0.13 years.
-This was an event for which Virgo contained close to the same SNR as Hanford, so it is likely that the significance of this event will increase substantially when Virgo data is included in our coincident detection.
+GW190701\_203306 was an event for which Virgo contained close to the same SNR as Hanford, so it is likely that the significance of this event will increase substantially when Virgo data is included in our coincident detection.
 GW190917\_114630 is an event which was not recovered by 3-OGC or any of the PyCBC-based searches in GWTC-2.1, but GstLAL recovered it with a network SNR of 9.5 including Virgo, so again we expect improvement upon incorporating Virgo into the coincident search.
 GW190426\_152155 was unfortunately not covered by our banks due to the upper limit we placed on the secondary mass, so the closest template was still a relatively poor match despite reaching a moderate SNR.
 This will be addressed by improvements to \texttt{BBH 5} in our upcoming analysis of the O3b data (which has already been released and analyzed by other pipelines \cite{lvc_gwtc3_o3_ab_catalog_2021, nitz_4ogc_o3_ab_catalog_2021}).

 \paragraph{\textbf{Search space excluded from this work}}